 As we are at the mercy of weather and tide conditions in this region, the activities mentioned above are only possible experiences and can’t be guaranteed.

-For your serenity, PONANT organises your transfer between the port and the airport.
-This package is included in your cruise fare.
+For your serenity, a transfer to the ship is organised on the day of embarkation and this is included in your cruise fare.

 This programme is subject to change.